Berger Montague PC Investigating Claims on Behalf of James Hardie Industries plc (NYSE: JHX) Investors After Class Action Filing

 News provided byBerger Montague

-PHILADELPHIA, Oct.
-28, 2025 /PRNewswire/ -- National plaintiffs' law firm Berger Montague PC announces a class action lawsuit against James Hardie Industries plc (NYSE: JHX) ("James Hardie" or the "Company") on behalf of investors who purchased James Hardie common stock or American Depositary Shares during the period of May 20, 2025 through August 18, 2025 (the "Class Period").
+PHILADELPHIA, Nov.
+3, 2025 /PRNewswire/ -- National plaintiffs' law firm Berger Montague PC announces a class action lawsuit against James Hardie Industries plc (NYSE: JHX) ("James Hardie" or the "Company") on behalf of investors who purchased James Hardie common stock and American Depositary Shares during the period of May 20, 2025 through August 18, 2025 (the "Class Period").

-James Hardie, headquartered in Dublin, Ireland, is a global building materials company and the world's largest manufacturer of fiber cement products.
+James Hardie, based in Dublin, Ireland, is a multinational building materials company, producing fiber cement and related construction products.

-The Complaint alleges that during the Class Period, James Hardie misled investors about the strength of its core North America Fiber Cement segment.
-The Company is alleged to have represented that demand remained strong and inventory levels were normal, despite knowing by April and early May 2025 that distributors were destocking inventory.

-On August 19, 2025, James Hardie revealed a 12% decline in the segment, attributing it to the "normalization of channel inventories" while warning of continued weakness.
-Following this disclosure, the Company's stock price fell more than 34%, causing significant investor losses.
+According to the Complaint, during the Class Period, James Hardie made false and misleading statements regarding the Company's product demand and inventory levels.
+Although internal data showed that distributors were reducing inventory as early as April 2025, the Company continued to assure investors that demand remained strong and inventory levels were normal.
+However, on August 19, 2025, James Hardie disclosed a 12% decline in segment sales and cautioned of continued weakness.
+Following this news, the Company's stock fell over 34% in a single trading day.

 If you are a James Hardie investor and would like to learn more about this action, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at [email protected] or (215) 875-3015, or Caitlin Adorni at [email protected] or (267)764-4865.